Here’s How to Stream Men's March Madness for Less

 Many streaming services offer you a chance to try their platform for free to see if it's to your liking.
 YouTube TV is among the best streaming platforms for sports fans.

-I have used it for the past three years and never experienced an issue viewing March Madness action.
+I have used it for the past three years and never experienced an issue viewing men's March Madness action.
 It features every channel you need and with their multi-view, you can watch multiple games at once.

 It's akin to bringing the sports bar experience to your living room.
 Best of all, if you're new, you can try the service for free for 10 days.

 Another option is Hulu + Live TV.
-Similar to YouTube TV, Hulu's live TV platform offers all the channels you need to stream as many games as you want live.
-And if you're new, you can try it free for three days:
+Similar to YouTube TV, Hulu's live TV platform offers local channels like CBS, so you can stream the national championship game for free.

 The bottom line